- An insurgent group formed in the early 2000s, al-Shabab seeks to establish an Islamic state in Somalia.

 Who leads al-Shabab?

 Ahmed Umar, also known as Abu Ubaidah, is the current leader of al-Shabab.
-He was installed in 2014, after his predecessor, Ahmed Abdi Godane, was killed in a U.S. done strike.
+He was installed in 2014, after his predecessor, Ahmed Abdi Godane, was killed in a U.S. drone strike.
 Some experts believed Godane’s removal would prompt a power struggle, as Umar appeared to lack Godane’s strategic savvy, and was unlikely to maintain control of the fractious group.
 More recently, experts have said that al-Shabab remains a largely unified organization.

 How is al-Shabab funded?

-Counterterrorism experts say al-Shabab has benefited from several sources of income over the years, including revenue from other terrorist groups, state sponsors, members of the Somali diaspora, charities, piracy, kidnapping, and the extortion of local businesses and farmers.
-The governments of Eritrea, Iran, Saudi Arabia, Syria, Qatar, and Yemen have been accused of financing the group—although most deny these claims.
+Counterterrorism experts say al-Shabab has benefited from several sources of income over the years, including other terrorist groups; piracy; kidnapping; and extortion of local businesses, farmers, and aid groups, among others.
+The Eritrean government has in the past been accused of financing the group, but it denied these claims.

-Al-Shabab has built up an extensive racketeering operation, with illicit trade of charcoal bringing in an estimated $10 million a year despite a UN ban on Somali charcoal exports that has been in place since 2012.
-In recent years, al-Shabab has increased its reliance on smuggling contraband sugar across the border into Kenya, bringing in tens of millions of dollars in revenue annually.
+Al-Shabab has built up an extensive racketeering operation, with checkpoint taxation on illicitly traded charcoal bringing in upward of $7.5 million per year despite a UN ban on Somali charcoal exports in place since 2012.
+In recent years, al-Shabab has increased its reliance on smuggling contraband sugar across the border into Kenya, bringing in tens of millions of dollars annually.
 Kenyan forces have been accused of involvement.
 The United Nations says that, in 2019, al-Shabab spent upward of $21 million on fighters, weapons, and intelligence, and that the group was enjoying sizable budgetary surpluses.

 What has been the regional impact?